NoRehovot/Python-Client-Server/README.md

 # Features

-  - Using the client_side.py application, users can find a server and communicate with it using TCP/IP.
+  - Using the client_side.exe application, users can find a server and communicate with it using TCP/IP.
   - Clients automatically connect to a server in their LAN when opening the application (if there is a running server).
   - Clients can communicate with the server in a message-echo format (client sends ‘hello’, server responds with ‘hello’).
   - Clients can communicate with all other clients connected to their server via the ‘broadcast’ command or broadcast mode.